na-na-hi/renget/archive/akgsideevents.md

 Ordered from most to least useful.
 Your mileage will vary, and I do not care.

-- Gladiia, from Under Tides (not restorable yet), is the best welfare unit.
+- Gladiia, from Under Tides is the best welfare unit, widely considered one of the best welfares released in any mobage period.
 Great CC, damage against light units, regen, can be put on high tiles, has the most broken module in the game, enables AH comp.
-Build her when UT becomes restorable, you won't regret it.
+Unlock her, E2, M6+, max nyodule, you won't regret it.
-- Tequila, from Dossoles Holiday (not restorable yet), has long been sent permanently to the bench ever since Młynar's debut, but he's still worth E2 purely because of his base skill - one of the extremely few base skills that will pay themselves back within a reasonable timeframe, specially as the lynchpin of Shamare comp.
+- Tequila, from Dossoles Holiday (not restorable yet), has long been sent permanently to the bench ever since Młynar's debut, but he's still worth E2 purely because of his base skill - one of the extremely few base skills that will pay themselves back within a reasonable timeframe, as the lynchpin of Shamare comp.
 He's also fun to actually use: has good damage, survivability, is cheap to deploy, and having manual S2 deactivation available makes uptime management a breeze.
 - Bena, from Preluding Lights is a most interesting option for a new player because of her niche.
 Her talent allows her doll form to resist a lot of phys/arts damage, on top of her block lowering to 0 as per her subclass, making her very difficult to completely kill.
 Because of this, she makes excellent renewable bait and a crash course on the aggro system.
 She also does decent damage in a pinch, just keep in mind her skills are built to get herself killed and activate her branch's trait.
 She will require medic babysitting if used as a laneholder.
 - Sideroca, from Darknights Memoir, is a surprisingly workable arts guard with superb survivability thanks to her high HP pool, innate RES and regeneration skills.
 For a welfare, she has few flaws, namely relying on being fed kills for her ASPD talent, an inexplicable range reduction on S2, and not being Surtr.
 - Lava The Purgatory, from Who Is Real, is a fine choice if you feel like you want a stronger Gitano and do not have Mostima or Dusk.
 Just keep in mind that Splash Casters aren't in a very good spot overall.
 As a fun aside, Lavalt with module and S1 has the honor of being one of the very few non-Blast casters with range 5, and the only Splash Caster with that capability.
 - Robin, from Mansfield Break, revolves around binding and pushing back enemies with her traps.
 Unfortunately, modern map design practices have rendered her already mediocre CC potential moot thanks to heavy proliferation of undeployable tiles.
 Levitate can alleviate this allowing a short window to place mines under a floating enemy, but it's generally considered too much work for minimal gain.
 However, she found a new niche in her capability to abuse event mechanics that rely on deploying melee ops on specific tiles, since her traps usually count for that purpose while not counting against the deployment limit.
-Notable examples include Twilight of Wolumonde's gramophone charge tiles and What The Firelight Casts's burning reeds.
+Notable examples include Twilight of Wolumonde's gramophone charge tiles, What The Firelight Casts's burning reeds, and Hortus de Escapismo's wooden planks.
 For that purpose, she will work just fine at E0 if she's kept away from danger.
 She's not worth raising if you have Dorothy unless you really, REALLY like traps.
 - Absinthe, from Children of Ursus, has an interesting targetting priority with S1, going for the target with the lowest HP%.
 Coupled with her talent, she's pretty good at lowering enemy counts on your chokepoint and preventing leaks.
 On boss fights, she will usually wind up targeting the boss over intact mooks walking in range, which is usually what you want to happen.
 S2 is powerful but too much of a hassle.
 Unfortunately, she competes with a LOT of 5-star casters and in particular with Amiya, who has True damage and will need to be raised to fully clear CH8 ~~unless you're a heartless SMACKer~~

 The other restorable ops I haven't mentioned aren't any good and are only worth prioritizing for waifu reasons.
 You can perfectly use 4-stars or even 3-stars for the job while you wait to pull something better.